The Highway 599 Wilderness Corridor

 Fishing Along the Highway 599 Corridor

-So one would expect when you travel to a remote location in Northern Ontario that there's going to be some good fishing opportunities on area lakes.
-When you travel up the Highway 599 Corridor, you take this fact to a whole new level where the fishing is not only good, it is simply, beyond belief!
-Some of Sunset Country's most spectacular lakes are up the Corridor including Sturgeon Lake, Lake Savant, Raleigh Lake, the Albany River System, and Lake St. Joseph - and that's only scratching the surface.
-Lake St. Joseph has arguably, the best walleye fishing to be found anywhere in Ontario - not just in Sunset Country and the pike in the lake can exceed 45 inches.
+So, one would expect that when you travel to a remote location in Northern Ontario, there will be good fishing opportunities on area lakes.
+When you travel up the Highway 599 Corridor, you take this fact to a new level where the fishing is not only good, it is simply, beyond belief!
+Some of Sunset Country's most spectacular lakes are up the Corridor, including Sturgeon Lake, Lake Savant, Raleigh Lake, the Albany River System, and Lake St. Joseph - and that's only scratching the surface.
+Lake St. Joseph has arguably the best walleye fishing to be found anywhere in Ontario - not just in Sunset Country, where the pike in the lake can exceed 45 inches.

 Lake Savant is another high-quality fishery with walleye, pike and lake trout.
-Sturgeon Lake with its north and south basins offer anglers non-stop action for walleye, lake trout and pike as well.
+With its north and south basins, Sturgeon Lake offers anglers non-stop action for walleye, lake trout, and pike.
 Raleigh Lake is a walleye factory with some nice big pike and lake trout.
 The Albany River is a vast water system extending for miles deep into the wilderness.
 Catch monster pike, endless walleye and if you're lucky a trophy lake trout.
-There are some very good fly-in lodges and outposts based out of Pickle Lake.
+Some very good fly-in lodges and outposts are based out of Pickle Lake.

 Here is a list of lodges located on lakes up the Highway 599 Corridor: